 Diffie-Hellman (DH) key pairs are generated during IKE for use for key exchange during IKE.
 These are ephemeral key pairs.
+The Diffie-Hellman public parameters are generated externally by the management software.
 Diffie-Hellman Groups 14 to 18 are used, to provide between 112 and 128 bits of encryption strength.
 The public parameters are exchanged over a secure TLS session established between the module and the management software.
 These parameters are deleted from the system after IKE key exchange is complete.